Rule Change: Open

 Overview

-On 8 July 2024, the Australian Energy Market Commission (AEMC) received a rule change request from the Chair of the Energy Senior Officials and the Victorian Minister for Energy and Resources (the proponents) to amend the National Gas Rules (NGR).
-The rule change requested the implementation of a reliability standard and related reliability tools for East Coast Gas System (ECGS).
+On 28 August 2025, the Australian Energy Market Commission (AEMC or Commission) published a directions paper in response to a rule change request from the Chair of the Energy Senior Officials and the Victorian Minister for Energy and Resources (the proponents) to amend the National Gas Rules (NGR).
+The rule change requested the implementation of a reliability standard and related reliability tools for the East Coast Gas System (ECGS).

 Background

-This rule change request is the first of four rule change requests that seek to improve the reliability and supply adequacy (RSA) of the ECGS.
+This rule change request is one of four rule change requests that seek to improve the reliability and supply adequacy (RSA) of the ECGS.

-If the proposed changes are made, the reforms from the four rule change requests would build the second stage of an RSA framework, complementing the first stage changes to the NGR applied to the ECGS (stage 1).
+The changes proposed by the four rule change requests intend to build the second stage of an RSA framework, complementing the first stage changes to the NGR applied to the ECGS (stage 1).

 The stage 1 changes became effective in May 2023 and expanded AEMO’s powers under the National Gas Law (NGL) to better manage gas supply adequacy and reliability risks in the ECGS from 2023.

-We included comprehensive information on stage 1 RSA reforms and an overview of the stage 2 rule change requests in our background paper, published alongside our consultation paper.
+We included comprehensive information on stage 1 RSA reforms and an overview of the stage 2 rule change requests in our background paper, published alongside our consultation paper in March 2025.
 The background paper also includes information on relevant features of the ECGS and the gas markets, as well as a description of the key components of the existing NEM reliability standard.

 Next steps